infernoEX/Comment_Project/README.md

-This Program mimics OES teacher commenents
+This Program mimics the prestigous OES teacher commenents